MTG/freesound/_docs/api/source/resources.rst

-id                         numeric           yes        The sound's unique identifier (ID) on Freesound. url                        URI               no         The URI for this sound on the Freesound website. name                       string            yes        The name user gave to the sound. tags                       array[string]     yes        An array of tags the user gave to the sound. description                string            yes        The textual description the user gave to the sound. category                   array[string]                A two-element array containing the sound's category and subcategory names from the `Broad Sound Taxonomy <https://freesound.org/help/faq/#the-broad-sound-taxonomy>`_.
-Note that categories are filled-out by an algorithm if not provided by the original author of the sound. category_code              string                       The category ID from the `Broad Sound Taxonomy <https://freesound.org/help/faq/#the-broad-sound-taxonomy>`_ (e.g. "fx-a", with the prefix indicating the category and the suffix indicating the subcategory).
-Note that categories are filled out by an algorithm if not provided by the original uploader of the sound. category_is_user_provided  boolean           no         Whether the ``category`` (and ``category_code``) were provided by the author of the sound or assigned automatically by an algorithm. geotag                     string                       Latitude and longitude of the geotag separated by spaces (e.g. "41.0082325664 28.9731252193", only for sounds that have been geotagged). created                    string            yes        The date when the sound was uploaded (e.g. "2014-04-16T20:07:11.145"). license                    string            yes        The Creative Commons license under which the sound is available to you ("Attribution", "Attribution NonCommercial", "Creative Commons 0"). type                       string            yes        The original type of the sound (wav, aif, aiff, ogg, mp3, m4a, or flac).
+id                         numeric           yes        The sound's unique identifier (ID) on Freesound. url                        URI               no         The URI for this sound on the Freesound website. name                       string            yes        The name user gave to the sound. tags                       array[string]     yes*       An array of tags the user gave to the sound. description                string            yes        The textual description the user gave to the sound. category                   string            yes        Category name (top-level category) from the `Broad Sound Taxonomy <https://freesound.org/help/faq/#the-broad-sound-taxonomy>`_ (e.g. "Instrument samples").
+Note that categories are filled out by an algorithm if not provided by the original uploader of the sound. subcategory                string            yes        Subategory name (second-level category) from the `Broad Sound Taxonomy <https://freesound.org/help/faq/#the-broad-sound-taxonomy>`_ (e.g. "Piano / Keyboard instruments").
+For optimal results, it is recommended to use this filter in combination with the ``category`` filter.
+Note that categories are filled out by an algorithm if not provided by the original uploader of the sound. category_code              string                       The category ID from the `Broad Sound Taxonomy <https://freesound.org/help/faq/#the-broad-sound-taxonomy>`_ (e.g. "fx-a", with the prefix indicating the category and the suffix indicating the subcategory).
+Note that categories are filled out by an algorithm if not provided by the original uploader of the sound. category_is_user_provided  boolean           no         Whether the ``category`` (and ``category_code``) were provided by the author of the sound or assigned automatically by an algorithm. geotag                     string            yes*       Latitude and longitude of the geotag separated by spaces (e.g. "41.0082325664 28.9731252193", only for sounds that have been geotagged). is_geotagged               boolean           yes        Whether the sound has geotag information. created                    string            yes        The date when the sound was uploaded (e.g. "2014-04-16T20:07:11.145"). license                    string            yes        The Creative Commons license under which the sound is available to you ("Attribution", "Attribution NonCommercial", "Creative Commons 0"). type                       string            yes        The original type of the sound (wav, aif, aiff, ogg, mp3, m4a, or flac).